Council Tax challenges in DE72 3XE and DE72 3XG

 These challenges can take three forms, which we refer to as ‘band reviews’, ‘proposals’ and ‘appeals’.

-A band review is carried out when a potential inaccuracy is brought to the attention of the Valuation Office Agency (VOA).
+A band review is carried out when a potential inaccuracy is brought to the attention of the VOA.
 The VOA will investigate the matter and inform the taxpayer of the outcome.
-The taxpayer does not have the right to appeal the outcome of a band review.
+The taxpayer doesn’t have the right to appeal the outcome of a band review.
 However, they may be eligible under certain circumstances to submit a proposal.

 None of these challenges resulted in a change to the Council Tax band of any property.

 To put this information in context, it may be helpful to view the tables and commentary in our Council Tax: challenges and changes publication.